 The 3D-era MK games by Midway involve switching between three styles and I know we loved those.
 The original Xbox versions of these games are playable through backwards compatibility on the Xbox.
 But with the PS Plus Premium tier offering emulation of titles and PS2 emulation reopening, it is only a matter of time before they get released on the catalog.

-In conclusion, despite PS3 games being only available to stream as you have to hook up your PS3 to download the games and play current and future remasters and ports of games originally released on the PS3, PS Plus Premium is the hero to revive retro gaming.
+In conclusion, because of the reasons alone, despite PS3 games being only available to stream as you have to hook up your PS3 to download the games and play current and future remasters and ports of games originally released on the PS3, PS Plus Premium is literally the hero to revive retro gaming.
 And I better not hear any of you naysayers to tell me otherwise.
 PS Plus Premium has literally revived the PlayStation Legacy, and I'm dead serious.
 It's the only way to revisit retro titles from back in the day and it has the "why can be one thing when you can be anything?" tagline.
 Your PS1, PS2 and PS3 game discs will not work on the PS4 or PS5 and more of them get added monthly.

 I can't wait to see what July's and later months' additions have in store for me in the classics department.
 If they plan to pick up the pace, they must release six to nine new classics, sporting two to three PS1 games, two to three PS2 games and two to three PSP games monthly going forward.
 It's to follow Nintendo's footsteps.
 I will be expecting the ones in my wish list to get released, including the Crash and Spyro games.